tekhoney/90DaysOfDevOps/2026/day-04/linux-practice.md

-we can check process by ps command we can check service status of the service. we can check logs journactl command
+we can check process by ps command we can check service status of the service. we can check logs journactl command or we can use tail command (tail -100 <file name>)